 Are you heading toward Central Park instead?
-There’s a Columbus Circle Holiday Market new this year.
-The park also has some events like a guided holiday tour, a marionette show, and of course the horse and buggy rides.
+The park has some events like a guided holiday tour, a marionette show, and of course the horse and buggy rides.

 Are you driving in?
 Consider taking a nighttime detour to Dyker Heights, Brooklyn for the outrageous Christmas displays.
 Live nativities, live Santas, lights to rival the Osborne Family … you won’t be disappointed!
 Find them anywhere from 80th to 85th Streets between Tenth and Fourteenth Avenues.

 South Street Seaport will have holiday lights, a holiday market and other events this year.
 Not to be outdone, so will the nearby World Financial Center.
-This season they will have the Glade sponsored Museum of Feelings, Santa, and the Luminaries light show as well.
+This season they will have a free performance of the Nutcracker, Santa, and the Luminaries light show as well.

 Whatever you end up doing, make it memorable!
 Maybe your children just want to see where the movies Miracle on 34th Street or Elf take place.
 Take lots of pictures, dress warm, and enjoy the magic.
 Oh and have a hot pretzel for me!

 Did we leave off your favorite NYC Christmas event?
 Let us know!

 Click over to see the rest of our Family Travel to New York City series.